Sharon Needles: Personal life

 Needles was in a four-year relationship with fellow RuPaul's Drag Race contestant Justin Honard, better known by his stage name, Alaska Thunderfuck; they ended their relationship in 2013 but remained friends.

 Needles was also in a long-term relationship with special FX artist Chad O'Connell.
 The two began dating in late 2013 and got engaged in 2015.
 They broke up in summer 2020.

-Needles has struggled with alcohol and drug abuse.